joematthews/opinionated-angular/README.md

 ### Accessibility (a11y)

-extreme-angular enables _all_ of the accessibility rules from [angular-eslint](https://github.com/angular-eslint/angular-eslint) by default including image alt text, form labels, no autofocus, valid ARIA, and more.
+extreme-angular enables _all_ the accessibility rules from [angular-eslint](https://github.com/angular-eslint/angular-eslint) by default including image alt text, form labels, no autofocus, valid ARIA, and more.

 In my experience these rules are easy to work with if enabled _early_ in the development process and early adoption of these rules is also very helpful for avoiding common accessibility anti-patterns.

-If you run into a problem with any of these accessibility rules I encourage you to open up an [issue](https://github.com/joematthews/extreme-angular/issues) so we can troubleshoot the the errors or concerns together.
+If you run into a problem with any of these accessibility rules I encourage you to open up an [issue](https://github.com/joematthews/extreme-angular/issues) so we can troubleshoot the errors or concerns together.

 For a full list of accessibility-centric rules, check out the [angular-eslint template rules](https://github.com/angular-eslint/angular-eslint/blob/main/packages/eslint-plugin-template/README.md)

-The [Accessibility in Angular guide](https://angular.io/guide/accessibility) is a great place to start learning about accessibility in Angular and it provides resources on the topic of accessibility.
+The [Accessibility in Angular guide](https://angular.io/guide/accessibility) is a great place to start learning about accessibility in Angular, and it provides resources on the topic of accessibility.

 Please let me know if more can be done to improve the accessibility of extreme-angular by creating an issue.
 Thank you.